charlietfc/MCA-2022/README.md

-Choosing a metadata schema: the choices of metadata I opted for was decided based on a combination of what I thought was necessary and the information I had available to me for the specific work I chose - Debussy's Valse Romantique these were the options I went for:
-<styleName> - within <title>, indicates genre
-<respStmt> - to give my name as having encoded the file
-<persName> - to give the composer's name
-<distributor> - within the <pubStmt> - gives describition of English distributor of French publishing
-<date> date the piece was released
-<publisher> - gave French publisher
-<address> - address of French publisher
-<notesStmt> - to give information on licensing data
+Choosing a metadata schema: the choices of metadata I opted for was decided based on a combination of what I thought was necessary and the information I had available to me for the specific work I chose - Debussy's Valse Romantique these were the options I went for: styleName - within <title>, indicates genre respStmt - to give my name as having encoded the file persName - to give the composer's name distributor - within the <pubStmt> - gives describition of English distributor of French publishing date - the date the piece was released publisher - gave French publisher address - address of French publisher notesStmt - to give information on licensing data

 ## Week 8 Write Up